brunoopetri/user-management-application/README.md

-• Project name: User management application
+- Project name: User management application

-• Description:
+- Description:

 This application allows you to manage your users efficiently and easily.
 It has a Django Rest Framework backend and a React frontend.

-• Features:
+- Features:

-  - User registration
+  • User registration
-  - User editing
+  • User editing
-  - User deletion
+  • User deletion
-  - User listing
+  • User listing

-• Technologies:
+- Technologies:

-   - Backend: Django Rest Framework
+   • Backend: Django Rest Framework

-   - Frontend: React
+   • Frontend: React

-   - Database: sqlite3
+   • Database: sqlite3

-• Installation:
+- Installation:

 1. Clone the repository: